- 10 Common Allergy Triggers Slideshow Pictures

 - Some patients may require up to 32 mg day.
 The dose should not exceed 0.5 mg/kg daily.

-- Children 7 to 14 years of age should receive 4 mg 3 times daily.
+- The dosage for children 7 to 14 years of age should receive 4 mg 3 times daily.
 The maximum dose is 16 mg daily.

 - Children 2 to 6 years old are treated with 2 mg three times daily and the maximum dose is 12 mg a day.